 This comparison does, however, require some nuance.
 Female Genital Mutilation (FGM), which can involve the removal of the clitoris, is very different from male genital mutilation (MGM).
 It is far more harmful and crippling and, unlike MGM, is also used for the barbaric purpose of controlling women.
 Having said that, this difference in degree doesn’t mean only FGM is horrific.
 All children should have a right to bodily integrity – to be free from mutilation.
 Both practices are immoral.

 MGM is harmful in all sorts of ways.
-It can damage sexual sensitivity, lead to post-traumatic stress disorder (PTSD) and other psychological issues, put the health of the child at risk, and even sometimes be fatal.
+It can damage sexual sensitivity, lead to post-traumatic stress disorder (PTSD) and other psychological issues, put the health of the child at risk, and may sometimes even be fatal.

 There’s also no getting around the fact that having your foreskin cut off, including as a child, is incredibly painful.
 Even if the child has no memory of the procedure, this doesn’t excuse the fact that they have been subjected to intense pain.
 (Let’s keep in mind that no anaesthetic is used.)